fabianozonta/Dashboard-Export-Import-and-Trade-Balance-of-Brazil/README.md

 # Export-Import-and-Trade-Balance-of-Brazil
-Dashboard Export, Import and Trade Balance of Brazil in Power BI
+Export, Import and Trade Balance Dashboard in Brazil in Power BI

+Project 1 of the DataB Power BI course